TedThompson/Gladiator2099/README.md

 ## Playing the game
 If you use a source port (I recommend Yamagi) you can use the built in "mod" menu to select "gladiator" and simply start a new game using "Game->Easy/Medium/Hard".

+Otherwise, it's the old `"quake2.exe +set game gladiator"` by batch file or shortcut.

 ### Saving for later / reloading a saved game:
 Progress will be saved in the form of unlocked tiers as you progress - however if you quit today and restart tomorrow you'll start back at the beginning of the last tier you were playing.